zowe/docs-site/docs/extend/extend-desktop/mvd-installplugins.md

 The API only works when RBAC is configured, and an RBAC-compatible security plugin is being used.
 An example of this is [zss-auth](https://github.com/zowe/zlux-server-framework/tree/v2.x/staging/plugins/sso-auth), and [use of RBAC](https://docs.zowe.org/stable/user-guide/mvd-configuration#enabling-rbac) is described in this documentation and in the [wiki](https://github.com/zowe/zlux/wiki/Auth-Plugin-Configuration).

-*NOTE:* If you do not see your plugin in the Zowe desktop check the server log in the `<logDirectory>/install-app.log` directory to troubleshoot the problem.
+*NOTE:* If you do not see your plugin in the Zowe desktop check the appServer and install-app log files within the Zowe instance's `<logDirectory>` directory to troubleshoot the problem.
 If you are building your own desktop extension then you need to [pre-build](mvd-buildingplugins.md) your plugin with the correct [directory structure](mvd-plugindefandstruct.md), and meet all dependencies.

 ### Plugin management during development